ballerina-platform/ballerina-dev-website/learn/guides/debugging-ballerina-programs.md

 Follow the steps below to start a remote debug session.

 1. Create the `launch.json` configuration file if it is not created already.
-For instructions on creating the `launch.json` file, see [Debug Session with Configurations](#debug-session-with-configurations).
+For instructions on creating the `launch.json` file, see [Debug session with configurations](#debug-session-with-configurations).

 2. Open the `launch.json` file and configure the `debuggeeHost` and `debuggeePort` attributes under the `Ballerina Remote` configurations section accordingly.